OpenGATE/Gate/docs/getting_started.rst

 Each command performs a particular function, and may require one or more parameters.
 The Gate commands are organized following a tree structure, with respect to the function they represent.
-For example, all geometry-control commands start with :code:`geometry`, and they will all be found under the :code:`geometry` branch of the tree structure.
+For example, all geometry-control commands start with *geometry*, and they will all be found under the *geometry* branch of the tree structure.

-When Gate is run, the :code:`Idle>` prompt appears.
+When Gate is run, the **Idle>** prompt appears.
 At this stage the command interpreter is active; i.e. all the Gate commands entered will be interpreted and processed on-line.
 All functions in Gate can be accessed to using command lines.
 The geometry of the system, the description of the radioactive source(s),